kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

           timeoutSeconds: 1
 ```

-We’ll also need to mount the volume containing our ConfigMap :
+We’ll also need to mount the volume containing our ConfigMap:

 ```yaml
         volumeMounts: